SuxinL/Notes/health/psychology/forgetfulness/anxiety_of_internal_knowledge_not_good_enough.md

 ### Goal Orientation

+meaning:

 As long as our knowledge has succeeded in solving our problems, we have met our stage goal.
-The "flawed" tool helped us build our current platform where we can refine our tool.
+The "flawed" tool helped us build our current platform where we can refine our tool and works.

 ### Catching the main structure

+differences:

 **Do not try to remember the text verbatim which is not only unrealistic but useless.** The final goal of learning is to use the knowledge as a tool to solve problems.
 Then it is desired for the knowledge in our mind to be generic to solve a group of problems.